darkeclipz/wave-function-collapse/README.md

 # Wave form collapse demo

-This project is contains a small example of the wave function collapse algorithm.
+This project contains a small example of the wave function collapse algorithm.
 The solver is rather straightfoward, because it randomly selects a tile.
 Because it is very simple, it can't handle occurences where there is no tile available.
 In this can a backtracking algorithm should be used, which we were to lazy to implement.

 ![Map1](/test1.png)